ivan-hc/ArchImage/README.md

 Here's what absolutely NOT to do when running a script you created:
 - DO NOT DRAG THE CREATED SCRIPT INTO THE TERMINAL!
 The script only works if run in place, [see point 5 above](#what-to-do).
 - DO NOT RUN THE CREATED SCRIPT IN YOUR $HOME DIRECTORY!
 The script will use the directory where it is run as $HOME.
 [You must follow points 2, 3 and 4 above](#what-to-do).
-- DO NOT RUN THE CREATED SCRIPT IN ANY OTHER DIRECTORY OUT OF THE DEDICATED ONE!
+- DO NOT RUN THE CREATED SCRIPT IN ANY OTHER DIRECTORIES!
+Create an empty one and dedicate that to it.
 Again, [just follow points 2, 3 and 4 above](#what-to-do).

 Follow the steps at "[*What to do*](#what-to-do)" and watch the "[video example](#example)" above.